-It’s called Burning Mouth Syndrome (BMS) and, for some reason, people in perimenopause are more likely to experience this affliction.
+It’s called Burning Mouth Syndrome (BMS) and, for some reason, people in perimenopause are more likely to experience this symptom

 BMS is, in medical terms, a “chronic orofacial pain disorder.”

-BMS symptoms include feelings of burning (hot, tingling, and painful), other paresthesia (abnormal sensations of the skin, like prickling, tickling, chills, or numbness), and pain inside the mouth without an obvious lesion or injury.
+BMS symptoms include feelings of burning (hot, tingling, and painful), other paresthesia or tingling all over the body (abnormal sensations of the skin, like prickling, tickling, chills, or numbness), and pain inside the mouth without an obvious lesion or injury.